Summary

 Residential aged care

-The Australian Government subsidises residential aged care services for older Australians whose care needs are such that they can no longer remain living in their own homes.
+The Australian Government subsidises residential aged care services for older Australians who can no longer live in their own homes.
 The data used here are based on people in permanent residential aged care (PRAC) with an Aged Care Funding Instrument (ACFI) appraisal indicating need for end-of-life palliative care and for whom a claim was submitted.
-Information on actual service provision and that palliative care maybe required for a longer period (not just end-of-life care) is a considerable gap in the national data.
+Information on actual service provision and palliative care requirements for a longer period (not just end-of-life care) is a considerable national data gap.

 There were 4,800 people appraised as requiring palliative care in 2021–22, accounting for 2.0% of all people in permanent residential aged care.